toptal/granite-form/README.md

 `primary_key` - key to search data
 `scope_proc` - additional proc for filtering

-All required interface for adapters described in `ActiveData::Model::Associations::PersistenceAdapters::Base`.
+All required interface for adapters described in `Granite::Form::Model::Associations::PersistenceAdapters::Base`.

-Adapter for ActiveRecord is `ActiveData::Model::Associations::PersistenceAdapters::ActiveRecord`.
+Adapter for ActiveRecord is `Granite::Form::Model::Associations::PersistenceAdapters::ActiveRecord`.
 So, all AR models will use `PersistenceAdapters::ActiveRecord` by default.

 ### Primary